|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Pour the ingredients into cocktail shaker and add crushed ice.
-Let stand for five seconds.
+Pour the orange vodka, tequila, and orange juice into a cocktail shaker and add crushed ice.
+Let stand for 5 seconds.

 - Fresh-squeezed orange juice will produce a better tasting cocktail.
 The average orange yields about 2 to 3 ounces of juice, which is more than enough for a few Mexi-tinis.